dinukadesilva/app-header/README.md

 Recommendation: If you are using different node versions on your machine, use [nvm](https://github.com/creationix/nvm) to manage them.

+### Install Dev Dependencies

+The following will ignore an available shrinkwrap file and use the package.json instead.

+	npm install --no-shrinkwrap

 ### Demo

 The following npm script will build the component, fire up a webpack dev server at localhost:8080/demo, and hot reload